PeaceFounder/PeaceFounder.jl/docs/src/client.md

 The Merkle tree inclusion and consistency proof as a receipt to make a tamper-resistant bulletin board monitored by voters.
 So that undesirable votes can not be discarded when they have been recorded.

 After the elections, each voter's client device checks whether the last cast vote is included in the final tally, together with a sequence number on the vote that prevents an adversary that has obtained the voter's private key from casting votes on voters' behalf without being noticed.
-This is done automatically as long as the client's device acts honestly, aka not being infected with malware.
+This is done automatically as long as the client's device acts honestly, i.e., is not infected with malware.

-In the case of malware, the fairness property maintained by the election authority and a timestamp on the casting receipt prevents malware on the voter's client from pointing to a substitute vote.
+In the case of malware, the fairness property maintained by the election authority and a timestamp on the casting receipt prevent malware on the voter's client from pointing to a substitute vote.
 Whereas the vote is cast as intended and counted as cast (important for revoting), a voter can check on the bulletin board with another computer using the receipt.
 If the malware is detected, the voter takes appropriate action for his device.